 AUTH CRAM-MD5 334 PDE3ODkzLjEzMjA2NzkxMjNAdGVzc2VyYWN0LnN1c2FtLmluPg== YWxpY2UgNjRiMmE0M2MxZjZlZDY4MDZhOTgwOTE0ZTIzZTc1ZjA= 235 Authentication succeeded

-CRAM-MD5 authentication mechanism is relatively more secure than the other two mechanisms even if the connection is not secured because the password cannot be retrieved by decoding the base64 encoded client-response.
-The password is used as the key to calculate the HMAC but the password is not present anywhere in the response.
+When the connection is not secured, CRAM-MD5 authentication mechanism is relatively more secure than the other two mechanisms because the password cannot be retrieved by decoding the base64 encoded response from the client.
+The password is used as the key to calculate the HMAC but the password itself is not present in the response.
 It prevents replay attacks too because the server sends an unpredictable challenge for every authentication.
-The client-response computed for a certain challenge is invalid for further authentications which will involve different unpredictable challenges.
+The response sent by the client for a certain challenge is invalid for another instance of authentication because the other instance would involve a different unpredictable challenge.

 Here is a list of hyperlinks for further reading: